Bangor

 OS Grid Ref:-SH 575715

-A 600 metre long Victorian pier, built in 1895 and refurbished in the 1990's extends into the Menai Strait towards Anglessey.
+A 600 metre long Victorian pier, built in 1895 and refurbished in the 1990's extends into the Menai Strait towards the Isle of Anglessey.
 The Pier, which is the second longest in Wales, was saved from dereliction when Bangor Council purchased it for a 1p and restored it to its Victorian glory with the help of grant aid.
 A selection of shops, a cafe, children's play area and amusements now stand on the pier.

 Bangor is perhaps most famous for its university, Bangor College was established in 1883, but at the time, in common with Aberystwyth and Cardiff, was not allowed to confer degrees.
 All three colleges were incorporated as the University of Wales in 1893.